0x384c0/Experiments-flutter/README.md

 ### Adding New module
 - run `flutter create` in feature directory with unique project name.
 For example: `flutter create --template=package --project-name features_weather_presentation presentation`
-- remove platform folders.
-For example: `cd presentation && rm -rf android ios linux macos windows`
+- remove unused files.
+For example: `cd presentation && rm -rf android ios linux macos windows LICENSE CHANGELOG.md`
 - replace `homepage:` with `publish_to: none` in `podspec.yaml`
 - add dependencies from other modules
 - add this module as dependency to other modules using `path:`